 Each site and Investigator selected to participate will be evaluated to ensure each has the capacity, volume of surgical candidates, and capability to comply with all informed consent and protocol requirements.
+In addition, surgeon experience performing mini-open and arthroscopic surgeries to treat rotator cuff tears will be evaluated.
 Each study site and Investigator are required to comply with applicable local legal and regulatory requirements and applicable U.S. federal regulations.